 The following 2 decades led through universities ( including a double-major degree in political science and geography ) , and careers in the cross-country ski industry, carpentry and real estate brokerage.

-After easily leaving behind the arid halycon days of real estate work, it was abundantly clear what was next on my agenda; bringing beauty into the world, and using that as a vehicle to place myself in good social contact with kindred spirits.
+After easily leaving behind the arid days of real estate work, it was abundantly clear what was next on the agenda; bringing beauty into the world, and using that as a vehicle to place myself in good social contact with kindred spirits.

 Under the guidance of 2 master dry stone wallers from Great Britain, the workshop students repaired and built retaining walls in Shaker Village.
-Following on day 3 was an optional dry stone walling competition.
+Following the 2 day workshop , there was an optional event .
+The D.S.C. had organized the National Dry Stone Walling Competition.
 Committed but mortified, I completed the dismantling and rebuilding of my measured wall section in the allotted time of 8 hours.
 The competition was both humbling and inspiring.
 With 2 female competitors on either side of me, finishing and survival equated to “saving face”.
 They were both madly driven and finished as well.

 Over the course of those 3 days however, there was a slow constant dawning in my restive mind.
 The indisputable and undeniable conclusion was simple; prior to this Kentucky event, I did not know that I did not know.
 After the 3 day event, I knew that I did not know.I took it upon myself to learn as much as possible by reading about the long history of the craft of dry stone walling.
 In the field contracting projects for clients and, on a long freestanding wall in Bear Lake, Michigan, on property I once owned, I gained proficiency in wall building.